rajko-horvat/OpenCiv1/README.md

 <p>The code logic is <b>Based on original DOS CIV I version 475.05</b> disassembly.</p>
 <p>The game is still very popular and easy to play.
 But the obsoletness of DOS or Windows 16-bit platform
 and the bugs that have never been fixed are hindering the popularity of the game.<p>
+<p>The news and discussions about this project and releases are published regularly on <a href="https://forums.civfanatics.com/threads/rewrite-of-civilization-1-source-code-openciv1-project.682623/" target="_blank">Civilization Fanatics Forum page</a></p>

 ## Current status
 <p><b>The game is in working state</b>, but requires Original game files (.txt, .pic and .pal) to be present.